(03) 5259 2290

 The house photography group is organising a series of armchair travel events where those who have travelled overseas talk about their journey.

-These events will be held on a Monday.
+These events will be held every second Friday.
 Times to be confirmed.

 COME AND EXPLORE AND ENJOY INSIGHTS over drinks and nibbles.